-The Colden & Seymour team is proud to announce that our own, Dr. Daryl Colden, has been awarded the top Otolaryngology award in the North Shore for the third consecutive year.
+The Colden & Seymour team is proud to announce that our own, Dr. Daryl Colden, has been awarded the top Otolaryngology award in the North Shore for the fourth consecutive year.
 Castle Connolly Medical Ltd. is a healthcare research and information company that guides consumers to America’s top doctors and hospitals.
 Castle Connolly’s established nomination, survey, research, screening, and selection guidelines all process under the direction of an MD.
 It involves thousands of physicians as well as academic medical centers, specialty hospitals, and community hospitals all across the nation.
 Castle Connolly’s physician-led team of researchers follows a rigorous screening process to select top doctors on both the national and regional levels.
 We are proud of Dr. Colden’s accomplishment, and look forward passing down his expertise to our patients.

 Feeling dizzy is a very common complaint in medicine.
 Dizziness can be described in several ways, including being lightheaded, unsteady, or woozy.
 On some occasions, patients will experience a specific type of dizziness called vertigo.
 Vertigo is the sensation of whirling, often described as a “room spinning ” feeling.